daniilsjb/plamogus/README.md

 ./mvnw spring-boot:run
 ```

-At this point, the backend should be up and listening on port `8080`.
-You may verify this by making a request to any of
-its endpoints (such as `GET localhost:8080/api/v1/assignments`), which should return an empty response.

-### 3. Starting the Client
+### Starting the Client

-Lastly, you may build and run the frontend of the application.
-It is an [`npm`][8]-based project configured using the
-[Create React App][9] tool.
-Note that you may run the project from IntelliJ IDEA, or start it from the terminal using
+Before running the client, ensure that the server has started successfully.
+The frontend may also be started from
-the following commands:
+IntellIJ IDEA, or using the following commands in a terminal:

 ```sh
 cd client